 A base or starting strategy with most survey sample designs is to consider a representative sample, one that is a "scale model" of the population from which the sample is to be selected.
 However, smaller groups in the population may have too few cases in the sample to provide adequate precision for those groups.
 Survey sample designs such as the NSFG thus deliberately over-represent smaller groups in the sample.
-This overrepresentation is accomplished through the use of varying probabilities of selection.
-Over-represented groups have higher sampling rates than other groups.
+This overrepresentation was accomplished through the use of varying probabilities of selection.
+Over-represented groups had higher sampling rates than other groups.

-For example, non-Hispanic black women represented approximately 7.5 percent of the U.S. household population 15-49 years of age in 2017.
-Yet, for purposes of improved precision for non-Hispanic black women, NSFG 2015-2017 chose the sample in such a way that these women account for about 13.4 percent of all respondents in the sample.
+For example, non-Hispanic black women represented approximately 7.4 percent of the U.S. household population 15-49 years of age in 2017.
+Yet, for purposes of improved precision for non-Hispanic black women, NSFG 2017-2019 chose the sample in such a way that these women accounted for about 11.7 percent of all respondents in the sample.
 Similar kinds of over-representation have occurred for non-Hispanic black men, Hispanic women and men, and teenagers of all races.
-By extension, the over-representation of these groups means than non-Hispanic men and women ages 20-49 are under-represented in the samples.
+By extension, the over-representation of these groups means than non-Hispanic men and women ages 20-49 were under-represented in the samples.
 As in previous NSFG data files, "sampling weights" are needed to adjust for these different rates and this over-representation.
 Without appropriate weighting, resulting estimates from the survey could be subject to substantial bias.

 In addition to these over-sampling rates, other factors within the design affected the sampling weights.
-For a full description of the NSFG design, please see the Sample Design documentation.
+For a full description of the NSFG design, please see "2017-2019 National Survey of Family Growth (NSFG): Sample Design Documentation."